hixi-hyi/aws-cloudformation-lambda/README.md

 - Delete

 ## ToDo
 - Supports the `RoleArn` property on resource definition.
+The current role which defined by function may have strong permissions.